dmur09/beautifulsoup/apps/m3/M3-README.md

 The `SoupReplacer` API in **Milestone 2** provided a simple mechanism to replace specific tag names (`og_tag` → `alt_tag`) during parsing.
 While this works for straightforward substitutions, it is **limited**:

 - Cannot modify attributes or perform complex transformations.
-- Cannot apply conditional logic from other based on other attributes.
 - Transformations are limited to one-to-one tag replacements.

----

-**Milestone 3** introduces a **functional transformation API**:
+**Milestone 3** API on the other hand adds some key features:

 - `name_xformer(tag)` – dynamically modifies tag names.
 - `attrs_xformer(tag)` – dynamically modifies attributes.